Rostrenen: Climate

-Rostrenen has a oceanic climate (Köppen climate classification Cfb).
-The average annual temperature in Rostrenen is 11.1 C. The average annual rainfall is 1146.6 mm with January as the wettest month.
-The temperatures are highest on average in August, at around 17.3 C, and lowest in January, at around 5.6 C. The highest temperature ever recorded in Rostrenen was 39.3 C on 9 August 2003; the coldest temperature ever recorded was -13.9 C on 20 January 1963.
+Rostrenen has an oceanic climate (Köppen climate classification Cfb).
+The average annual temperature in Rostrenen is 11.1 C. The average annual rainfall is 1146.6 mm with December as the wettest month.
+The temperatures are highest on average in August, at around 17.3 C, and lowest in January, at around 5.6 C. The highest temperature ever recorded in Rostrenen was 39.3 C on 18 July 2022; the coldest temperature ever recorded was -13.9 C on 20 January 1963.

 Population

 In French the inhabitants of Rostrenen are known as Rostrenois.

 Map

 Breton language

 On 13 September 2004 the municipality launched a linguistic plan as part of the Ya d'ar brezhoneg (Yes to Breton) campaign.

 In 2008, 34.5% of primary children attended bilingual schools.